Universal sectors in superconformal defects: Universal sectors

 What matters for our purposes is simply to identify the order of the three-point constants.
 The task of identifying all these quantities explicitly can be posed when specific cases are considered, or, in any case, pursued at a later stage.
 From the three-point functions, we can thus conclude that the leading-order OPE coefficients are

 Moreover, given that also the mixed three-point function vanishes

 we conclude that in the displacement four-point function at leading order, \eqref{eq: block expansion 4D at leading order}, only multiparticle operators of length $L=2$ built out of the displacement can be exchanged.
-All other exchange do not appear at leading order.
+All other exchanges do not appear at leading order.
 A similar analysis holds also for all the other four-point functions in the multiplet.

-Therefore, one can conclude that the sectors are actually decoupled and so the expression for $f_{\bP^4}^{(0)}(z)$, $f_{\bO^4}^{(0)}(z)$ and $f_{\bD^4}^{(0)}(z)$ are hence universal\footnote{We stress that these statements are true modulo global symmetries.
+Therefore, one can conclude that the sectors are actually decoupled and so the expressions for $f_{\bP^4}^{(0)}(z)$, $f_{\bO^4}^{(0)}(z)$ and $f_{\bD^4}^{(0)}(z)$ are hence universal.\footnote{We stress that these statements are true modulo global symmetries.
 These, indeed, can introduce tensorial features dressing the functions with indexes.
 For example, if the displacement is charged under a global symmetry, \eg $\bD\rightarrow\bD^a$ then $f_{\bD^4}(z)\rightarrow f_{\bD^4}^{a_1a_2a_3a_4}(z)$.
-However, one can always decompose to relate two different four-point function, see subsection \ref{subsec: Universality in 1/2 BPS wilson line N=4 SYM}}.
-Clearly, this is a well known fact of GFF.
+However, one can always decompose to relate two different four-point functions; see Sec. \ref{subsec: Universality in 1/2 BPS wilson line N=4 SYM}} Clearly, this is a well-known fact of GFF.
 In the following, we will look up to which extent this feature is preserved at next-to-leading order.